 Back home unwounded physically, but deeply affected by my Vietnam experience, I enrolled at WSU-Stevens Point, where a couple of years of heavy partying led to my dropping out before graduating in 1977.
 I became involved with the veterans’ anti-war movement while in school.
 That involvement led to additional work with veterans as the State President of VVA, Executive Director of “The Highground” veteran’s memorial, County Veterans Service Officer and finally as the Veterans Case worker for a US Senator.
 I always had an interest in writing, and joining with The Deadly Writers Patrol has helped that interest grow and flourish.
 I thank them for letting me be part of the Patrol.
 My wife Lynne, has put up with me for over forty years, and I am deeply grateful for her support.

 Craig Werner is a member of the faculty at the University of Wisconsin-Madison where he teaches Vietnam-related classes in the Department of Afro-American Studies and the Integrated Liberal Studies program, which offers the class “The Vietnam Era: Music, Media, and Mayhem.”
 A native of Colorado Springs, he played with the rock and roll band Armageddon which performed frequently for soldiers stationed at Fort Carson.
-A member of the Nominating Committee of the Rock and Roll Hall of Fame, he is the author of numerous books including Up Around the Bend: An Oral History of Creedence Clearwater Revival; A Change Is Gonna Come: Music, Race & the Soul of America; and Higher Ground: Aretha Franklin, Stevie Wonder, Curtis Mayfield and the Rise & Fall of American Soul.
+Formerly a member of the Nominating Committee of the Rock and Roll Hall of Fame, he is the author of numerous books including Up Around the Bend: An Oral History of Creedence Clearwater Revival; A Change Is Gonna Come: Music, Race & the Soul of America; and Higher Ground: Aretha Franklin, Stevie Wonder, Curtis Mayfield and the Rise & Fall of American Soul.
 After joining The Deadly Writers Patrol in 2004, he began work on a novel, This Land, five chapters of which have been published in The Deadly Writers Patrol.
 Craig and co-author Doug Bradley's book We Gotta Get Out of This Place: The Soundtrack of the Vietnam War was published by University of Massachusetts Press in 2015.

 Brian Bieniek joined the Army in 1990 after graduating from Coronado High School in Scottsdale, AZ.
 He spent his first four year enlistment with the 1st Battalion, 75th Ranger Regiment, and served with the Rangers in Operation Desert Storm in 1991.
 At the end of his enlistment he joined the Wisconsin Army National Guard and attended the University of Wisconsin – Madison, where he graduated with a B.A. in Behavioral Science and Law.
 In 2005-2006, Brian served in northern Kuwait and southern Iraq in support of Operation Iraqi Freedom with the 2nd Battalion, 128th Infantry.
 In 2009-2010, he served in Baghdad, Iraq, in support of Operation Iraqi Freedom with the 1st Squadron, 105th Cavalry.
 He currently serves as the Chief Operations Supervisor with the 157th Maneuver Enhancement Brigade and resides in Madison, WI.